 The Currency in Saudi Arabia

-The currency used in Saudi Arabia is the Saudi Riyal (SR).
+The currency used in Saudi Arabia is the Saudi Riyal (SAR).
 It is subdivided into 100 Halalahs.
 Denominations of the currency are as follows:

 - Notes: 5, 10, 50, 100 and 500 Riyals.

 - Coins: 1, 5, 10, 25, 50, and 100 Halalahs; 1 Riyal and 2 Riyals.

 It is a good idea to have some money exchanged in your home country before embarking on your journey.
 A minimum of about 450 Riyals (£100, $120) is recommended and will help you with your immediate expenses upon arrival in Saudi Arabia until you become familiar with getting your money exchanged locally.
 This will also save you the time and aggravation of having to go to the bank, which tend to get very busy during Hajj season.

 In Saudi Arabia

 The exchange rate in Saudi Arabia varies depending on where you have your money exchanged (bank or money exchanger).

 There are a number of banks and money exchangers (Arabic: الصراف; “al-sarāf”) in Makkah and Madinah, all offering roughly the same exchange rate.
-Banks only deal with the more popular currencies such as the US Dollar, the British Pound, the Euro etc. If you’re from a country which uses a less common currency, you’ll need to go to a money exchanger.
+Banks only deal with the more popular currencies such as the US Dollar, British Pound, Euro etc. If you’re from a country which uses a less common currency, you’ll need to go to a money exchanger.

 It is recommended to have your money exchanged at the money exchanger rather than at the bank as they tend to be less busy and the queues are normally shorter.